 Where to Stay in Rotterdam

-You know what to do in Rotterdam in one day, but wondering where to stay in Rotterdam?
+You know what to do, but are wondering where to stay in Rotterdam?
 If you have an early flight and want to stay near the airport there are a few places.
 The airport is quite close to the city so if you are trying to use your one day in Rotterdam wisely, here are a few hotels we recommend.

 SS Rotterdam